jundalisay/superblist/content/en/research/kepler/harmony/book-3/chapter-02.md

 After the octagonal, no harmonic division of a string is produced.

-For the subsequent divisions either occur through inconstructible figures and their stars, and then although the parts may be consonant with each other, yet they are dissonant with the whole, by Axiom III; or through figures which are constructible by an inappropriate construction, such as the pentekaedecagonl [fifteen-sided figure], and parts which belong to this division are in dissonance with the whole, by the Corollary to Axiom 3; or through figures which are constructible by an appropriate construction, which after the Pentagon are all figures of an even number of sides: see Book I.
+This is because the subsequent divisions either occur:
+- through inconstructible shapes and their stars
+  - The parts might be consonant with each other then, yet they are dissonant with the whole, by Axiom 3 or
+- through shapes which are constructible by an inappropriate construction, such as the pentekaedecagonl [fifteen-sided figure], and parts which belong to this division are in dissonance with the whole, by the Corollary to Axiom 3; or
+- through shapes which are constructible by an appropriate construction, which after the Pentagon are all figures of an even number of sides: see Book 1.

-Then the parts which belong to such divisions must consist of an uneven number of portions by the division; for if they were represented by an even number, the part would belong not to this division, but to a previous one.
-Thus if a string is divided into 10 and you take 4 or 6 portions, it is just as if you were to divide the string into 3 and take 2 or 3 portions.
+Then the parts which belong to such divisions must consist of an uneven number of portions by the division.
+If they were represented by an even number, the part would belong not to this division, but to a previous one.

+Thus, if a string is divided into 10 and you take 4 or 6 portions, it is just as if you were to divide the string into 3 and take 2 or 3 portions.

-Then since the part is of an uneven number, the whole is of an even number, and the part can indeed be in consonance with the whole if it is not greater than fivefold (by Proposition V.) But one consonance is not sufficient for a harmonic division, as is evident from the definition.
+Since the part is of an uneven number, the whole is of an even number, and the part can indeed be in consonance with the whole if it is not greater than fivefold (by Proposition V.) But one consonance is not sufficient for a harmonic division, as is evident from the definition.

 In that case then the remainder will be in dissonance; for the whole is assumed to have more than 8 portions and the definition of the remainder is that it is greater than half, that is to say greater than 4.
 Then the smallest remainder in an eightfold division is 5; in those of greater number it is greater than 5.